multiscale/muscle3/docs/source/fortran_api.rst

     This object must be freed when you're done with it using :f:func:`LIBMUSCLE_Instance_free`.

-    :p integer communicator: MPI communicator to use (optional, default MPI_COMM_WORLD).
-    :p integer root: Rank of the root process (optional, default 0).
-    :r instance: The newly created instance object.
-    :rtype instance: LIBMUSCLE_Instance

-.. f:function:: LIBMUSCLE_Instance_create(ports, communicator, root)

-    Create a new Instance object for MPI with the given ports.

-    For MPI-based components, an MPI communicator and a root rank may be passed.
-The communicator must contain all processes in this instance, and ``root`` must be the rank of one of them.
-MUSCLE will create a duplicate of this communicator for its own use.
-Creating a :f:type:`LIBMUSCLE_Instance` for an MPI component is a collective operation, so it must be done in all processes simultaneously, with the same communicator and the same root.

-    This object must be freed when you're done with it using :f:func:`LIBMUSCLE_Instance_free`.

-    :p LIBMUSCLE_PortsDescription ports: The ports of the new instance.
+    :p LIBMUSCLE_PortsDescription ports [optional]: The ports of the new instance.
+    :p LIBMUSCLE_InstanceFlags flags [optional]: The flags to use for the new instance.
-    :p integer communicator: MPI communicator to use (optional, default MPI_COMM_WORLD).
+    :p integer communicator [optional]: MPI communicator to use (optional, default MPI_COMM_WORLD).
-    :p integer root: Rank of the root process (optional, default 0).
+    :p integer root [optional]: Rank of the root process (optional, default 0).
     :r instance: The newly created instance object.
     :rtype instance: LIBMUSCLE_Instance